Art Projects

 What Art Projects Funds

-Artists and art groups all over King County use the Art Projects grants to create and share their work of any discipline or medium.
+Artists and art groups all over King County use the Art Projects grants to create and share their work of any medium with our communities.

 Criteria

 We fund these grants through a competitive process.
-A panel of local artists and art professionals reviews all eligible applications based on two kinds of criteria: core and choice.
+A panel of local artists and art professionals reviews all eligible applications based on these five (5) criteria, including one (1) Artistic Impact criteria you choose.

 Core Criteria: